rifaterdemsahin/PrometheusAsDataSource/SemblanceErrors/25_testurls.md

 Error : Post "http://10.107.155.133:9090/api/v1/query": dial tcp 10.107.155.133:9090: i/o timeout - There was an error returned querying the Prometheus API.

+localhost after port forward > http://localhost:9090
+Post "http://localhost:9090/api/v1/query": dial tcp [::1]:9090: connect: connection refused - There was an error returned querying the Prometheus API.

+On ClusterIP > using minikube ip > Post "http://192.168.49.2:9090/api/v1/query": dial tcp 192.168.49.2:9090: connect: connection refused - There was an error returned querying the Prometheus API.

 It seems like you're facing two distinct issues with your Prometheus setup: a **401 Unauthorized error** when using the load-balanced URL and an **i/o timeout** error when accessing the Prometheus ClusterIP.

 ### Troubleshooting Both Issues: